 We get this call all the time: “Do you guys fix water damaged phones?
 I just dropped mine in the toilet.”
 Yes, the toilet is one of the top 5 reasons for water damage repair.
 A few others include “I dropped it in my coffee,” “My friend tipped her beer over on it,” and “I was taking a bath.”
 I’m not kidding about that last one.
 You’d be shocked how many people use their phone while taking a bath.

 But I digress…

-To understand why a water damage repair is so hard to fix, let’s start with how liquid damages a cell phone.
+Let’s start with how liquid damages a cell phone.
 There are three basic things it can do (and it can do 1, 2, or all 3 of these):

 - Some of the non-motherboard components get damaged.
 This might be the battery, screen, power button, charging port, etc. These are generally pretty easy to replace and not a problem if you can identify which components are bad.

 - Some of the components on the motherboard get shorted out and damaged beyond repair.
 This basically turns your phone into a paperweight (you can do some soldering tricks but they aren’t usually economically feasible).

 - Some of the wiring on the motherboard corrodes and creates a shortage with other wiring.
 This is often fixable – at least in the short term.